twisted/twisted/docs/core/development/policy/coding-standard.rst

 Bytestrings and text must not be implicitly concatenated, as this causes an invisible ASCII encode/decode on Python 2, and causes an exception on Python 3.

 Use ``+`` to combine bytestrings, not string formatting (either "percent formatting" or ``.format()``).
-String formatting is not available on Python 3.4.

 .. code-block:: python